Mayuresh1008/python-backend-roadmap/README.md

 ✅ Beginner-friendly topics with clean explanations
 ✅ Code examples for each topic
 ✅ Real-world practice projects linked where relevant
-✅ My course learning (Angela Yu, 100 Projects) connected to each concept

 ---